icopy-site/awesome/docs/awesome/awesome-git-addons.md

 ```
 $ git recall
-## By default (https://github.com/stevemao/awesome-git-addons/blob/master/without options), the command will display commits from yesterday and
+## By default (without options), the command will display commits from yesterday and
 ## for the current user.

 $ git recall -d 5 -a "Doge"